More and more often I see those experienced in technology very awkwardly address issues of political science.

 Political scientists say the words used to describe a suspect before a court trial heavily influence everyone’s views.
 An election also has this effect on deciding votes.
 Pakistan has some very interesting long-term studies of voting results from ballots for the illiterate, where candidates are assigned an icon.

-Imagine a ballot where you have to choose between a chair and a kitten, for (a very real world) example.
+Imagine a ballot for voting, and you are asked to choose between a poisonous snake or a fluffy kitten.
+This is a very real world example.

 Social psychologists have a test they call Implicit Association that is used in numerous studies to measure response time (in milliseconds) of human subjects asked to pair word concepts.
 Depending on their background, people more quickly associate words like “kitten” with pleasant concepts, and “tiger” more quickly with unpleasant ideas.
 CrowdStrike above is literally creating the associations.